-- Engaging in voyeurism (e.g. watching or taking pictures, videos, or audio recordings of another person engaging in a sexual act, in a state of undress, or in a place and time where such person has a reasonable expectation of privacy, such as a changing room, toilet, bathroom, or shower, without the consent of all parties); - Disseminating, streaming, or posting images or video of private sexual activity and/or a person's intimate parts (including breasts, buttocks, groin, or genitals) without consent; - Compelling a person through force, fraud, or coercion to engage in a commercial sexual act (e.g. prostitution); - Possession of sexual materials that are illegal under federal or state law; - Knowingly exposing another person to a sexually transmitted infection or virus without the other individual's knowledge; or - Luring a child under 16, or a person believed to be under 16, by any means, including in-person, over the phone, or through electronic communication, to engage in a sexual act or touch the intimate part of the person or child whether clothed or unclothed.
+- coercing the other person, or (3) by placing the other person in fear that any person will suffer imminent bodily injury. - Sexual Act: Conduct between persons consisting of contact between the penis and the vulva, the penis and the anus, the mouth and the penis, the mouth and the vulva, or any intrusion, however slight, by any part of a person's body or any object into the genital or anal opening of another. - Sexual Exploitation: Non-consensual use of another individual's nudity or sexuality, other than Sexual Harassment, Sexual Assault, Relationship Violence, and Gender-Based Stalking.
+Examples of Sexual Exploitation include, but are not limited to, purposely or knowingly: - Touching the sexual or other intimate parts of a person, or causing such person to touch your sexual or other intimate parts, including intentional touching of the breasts, buttocks, groin, or genitals, whether clothed or unclothed, or intentionally touching another with any of these body parts, and making another touch you or themselves with or on any of these body parts without consent; - Exposing one's genitals to another person without consent; - Causing the incapacitation of another person (through alcohol, drugs, or any other means) for the purpose of compromising that person's ability to give consent to sexual activity; - Engaging in voyeurism (e.g. watching or taking pictures, videos, or audio recordings of another person engaging in a sexual act, in a state of undress, or in a place and time where such person has a reasonable expectation of privacy, such as a changing room, toilet, bathroom, or shower, without the consent of all parties); - Disseminating, streaming, or posting images or video of private sexual activity and/or a person's intimate parts (including breasts, buttocks, groin, or genitals) without consent; - Compelling a person through force, fraud, or coercion to engage in a commercial sexual act (e.g. sex trafficking); - Possession of sexual materials that are illegal under federal or state law; - Knowingly exposing another person to a sexually transmitted infection or virus without the other individual's knowledge; or - o Incest as defined by Vermont Law; - Luring a child under 16, or a person believed to be under 16, by any means, including in-person, over the phone, or through electronic communication, to engage in a sexual act or touch the intimate part of the person or child whether clothed or unclothed.
 This does NOT apply if an actor is younger than 19 and the child is at least 15 and the contact is consensual. - Sexual Harassment: A type of Harassment, as defined above, characterized by unwelcome sexual advances, requests for sexual favors, and other unwanted verbal, written, visual, or physical conduct of a sexual nature.

-Title IX Offenses
+Title IX Offenses under 2020 Final Rule

-Instances of sexual harassment (quid pro quo or hostile environment), sexual assault, relationship violence, or gender-based stalking that occur in the context of a UVM educational program or activity, against a person in the United States, where a Formal Complaint has been filed.
+Instances of sexual harassment (quid pro quo or hostile environment), sexual assault, intimate partner violence, or gender-based stalking that occur on or after August 14, 2020 in the context of a UVM educational program or activity, against a person in the United States, where a Formal Complaint has been filed.